-In August 2015, Amazon did something that’s starting to radically change the way companies handle customer service inquiries.
+Not long ago, Amazon did something that’s starting to radically change the way companies handle customer service inquiries.

 It decided to give away its Alexa Skills Kit (ASK), a set of tools that let developers integrate Amazon’s “intelligent assistant” speech interface, Alexa, into their own applications.

 The news didn’t receive much fanfare at the time.
 Back then, Amazon’s smart speaker, Echo, had only been on the market a couple of months, and Alexa wasn’t available on any other device.
+Conversational AI was still in its infancy

 But even so, if you were a forward-thinking kind of person responsible for customer service at a big consumer-facing organization, the move might well have got you thinking.